Marco Miltkau: Outdoor

 In 2012, Miltkau made his debut for the senior national team.
 Shortly after he played in his first major tournament at the Champions Trophy in Melbourne, Australia.

-Since his debut, Miltkau has been a regular inclusion in the national side.
-During his career he has medalled three times with the national team; gold and silver at the 2013 and 2015 EuroHockey Nations Championships respectively, and bronze at the 2016 Champions Trophy.

-Miltkau represented Germany in the inaugural tournament of the FIH Pro League from January–June 2019.
+Since his debut, He has been a regular inclusion in the national side.
+During his career he has medalled three times with the national team; gold and silver at the 2013 and 2015 Men's EuroHockey Championships respectively, and bronze at the 2016 Champions Trophy.
+He represented Germany in the inaugural tournament of the FIH Pro League from January–June 2019.
+After the 2024 Summer Olympics, where Germany won the silver medal, he announced his retirement from the national team.